($1,424) Cost to ship a car from San Diego, CA to Greenville, SC

 The time of the year

-Seasonal demand and weather conditions in both San Diego and Greenville can impact car shipping prices.
+The time of year and weather conditions in San Diego and Greenville play a major role in determining car shipping rates.

 San Diego's climate is characterized by warm, dry summers and mild winters, with most of the annual precipitation falling between December and March.
 The city has a mild climate year-round.